The Impresario: an erratic alphabet, a poem-story in twenty-six parts, plus epilogue. The setting, a city of Normandie in the fourteenth century.

 She flushes…and he lets her be.
 Here a hooded figure

-Joins them, leading by the skirt another.
+joins them, leading by the skirt another.
 Regalus embraces

-One and then the next.
+one and then the next.
 “Tortu, it will be well, it will.
 Oh!”

 She strokes the Dauphin’s dangling sleeve.
 “My poor Michel!”

-“No, never trouble over me,” he answers.
+“No, never trouble over me,” he says

 “We have spent nothing of our master’s gold.